Literacy and numeracy

 There are many reasons why it’s important for your son to learn mathematics.
 Firstly, it teaches process and logical thinking skills.
 Secondly, it forms the basis of many great careers: not simply limited to the realm of accountants and financial analysts, but also fashion designers, pilots, sport scientists and architects all require a strong mathematical background.
 Mathematics also prepares children for a constantly-evolving job market, providing high-demand skills and emphasising the importance of persistence and discipline.
 Excelling in maths has many benefits.

-As a parent, there are many different ways you can improve your son’s maths skills, but the key to setting him up for long-term success is to help him love and enjoy the subject.
+As a parent, there are many different ways you can improve your son’s maths skills, but the key to setting him up for long-term success is to help him love and enjoy mathematics.

 Parental involvement is essential to encourage a love for reading.
 Parents have a significant impact in helping their son understand why reading is important and to develop healthy reading habits.
 It's really important to read to your son every night.
 But creating a love of reading and promoting the ‘right’ reading techniques is a balancing act.
 Discover our tips for when to correct reading technique and when to hold back.